-From that moment forward, my breakouts multiplied.
-I'd get giant, life-ruining (or so my 14-year-old mind thought) shiners on my forehead, chin, and cheeks, and my ignorance worked out that the best way to get rid of them was to practically burn them off.
-I'd pop them, place astringent on top, and then use the highest-powered benzoyl peroxide acne cream I could find.
+From that moment on, my breakouts multiplied.
 I tried dozens upon dozens of products only to continue battling breakouts and the resulting scarring.
-Thankfully, after seeing a dermatologist and becoming educated on proper skincare (and trial and error), I finally discovered the products that work the best—and the fastest—without doing further damage to my skin.
+Thankfully, after seeing a dermatologist and becoming educated on proper skincare, I finally discovered the products that work the best—and the fastest—without doing further damage to my skin.
 Now, as a 20-something, I've got the best skin of my life and know how to attack a burgeoning breakout (safely and efficiently).

 While not a categorical "acne product," the single most important thing I incorporated into my routine was a gentle, moisture-protecting cleanser.
 Some skin types can tolerate a salicylic acid acne wash, but for my sensitive skin, these were too high-powered and made matters worse.

 "While you certainly want a cleanser to offer a nice cleansing experience, you don't want it to unnecessarily strip water out of the skin, which will encourage dead skin cells, resulting in unhealthy skin," explains celebrity esthetician Renée Rouleau.
-Drying out your skin also causes it to go into oil-production overload as a form of compensation, meaning more breakouts.
 For a healthy foundation, try a skin-loving cleanser like this variation from Rouleau's eponymous skincare line.

 I found this method to work especially well when applying this sulfur-based drying lotion.
 Just dip a Q-tip into the pink goo at the bottom of the bottle and dab onto the breakout, allow it to dry, and let it work its magic while you sleep.
 Celebrities are huge fans of this pimple-shrinking formula too.

 I'm always drawn to chic Aussie brand Grown Alchemist for the sleek black packaging alone, but the contents inside always greatly deliver, which is a huge bonus.
-This tiny elixir packs a powerful punch with natural ingredients like antibacterial salix alba extract and Boswellia, which activates fibroblast cells that produce collagen and elastin and visibly reduces redness.
+This tiny elixir packs a powerful punch with natural ingredients like antibacterial salix alba extract and Boswellia, and it promises to activate the fibroblast cells that produce collagen and elastin and visibly reduce redness.
 I put this on a breakout I'd extracted and saw a significant decrease by the next morning.